DataDog/hiring-engineers/answers.md

 echo -e "\033[0;32mMySQL PROCESS grant - OK\033[0m" || \
 echo -e "\033[0;31mMissing PROCESS grant\033[0m"
 ```
-Configure the Agent to connect to MySQL
+You then need to configure the Agent to connect to MySQL by creating a yaml file in the /etc/datadog-agent/conf.d/mysql.d directory with server and user credentials to access the MySQL database.

 ```
 [root@wordpress mysql.d]# pwd
 /etc/datadog-agent/conf.d/mysql.d